-- Setback: a required minimum distance between a proposed land-use feature and an existing (human-made) land-use or natural feature. - Buffer: a strip of land containing vegetation, fencing, berming, or other construction.
+- Setback: a required minimum distance between a proposed land use and adjacent or nearby land-use or natural feature, with the purpose of reducing the impacts resulting from the proposed land use. ("Land use" is defined as a human use of land as opposed to a natural feature of the landscape) - Buffer: a strip of land containing vegetation, fencing, berming or other construction with the purpose of reducing impacts of a proposed land use upon adjacent or nearby land uses or natural features.